junxit/us-congress-bills-113/metadata.md

 - 2013-07-11 — Introduced in House
 - 2013-07-11 — Introduced in House
 - 2013-07-11 — Referred to the House Committee on the Judiciary.
+- 2013-07-15 — Referred to the Subcommittee on the Constitution and Civil Justice.
+- 2013-07-17 — Forwarded by Subcommittee to Full Committee by the Yeas and Nays: 6 - 2 .
+- 2013-07-17 — Subcommittee Consideration and Mark-up Session Held.
+- 2013-09-11 — Committee Consideration and Mark-up Session Held.
+- 2013-09-11 — Ordered to be Reported by the Yeas and Nays: 17 - 10.
+- 2013-10-30 — Placed on the Union Calendar, Calendar No. 181.
+- 2013-10-30 — Reported by the Committee on Judiciary.
+H. Rept.
+113-255.
+- 2013-10-30 — Reported by the Committee on Judiciary.
+H. Rept.
+113-255.